odoo/documentation/content/applications/productivity/iot/config/windows_iot.rst

    the hard drive.

 .. warning::
-   Odoo's Windows virtual IoT software shouldn't be installed inside any of the Window's User's directories.
-Doing so won't allow for Nginx to initialize.
+   Odoo's Windows virtual IoT software should not be installed inside any of the Window's User's directories.
+Doing so will not allow for Nginx to initialize.

 The installation may take a few minutes.
 When complete, click :guilabel:`Next` to continue.

 Ensure that the :guilabel:`Start Odoo` box is checked and click :guilabel:`Finish`.
-After installation, the Odoo server will run and automatically open `http://localhost:8069` on your web browser.
+After installation, the Odoo server will run and automatically open `http://localhost:8069` on a web browser.
 The webpage should display the :abbr:`IoT (Internet of Things)` box homepage.

 .. seealso::